Contested vs. Uncontested Divorce in Texas

 • Uncontested divorce = the parties agree on all the major issues

 In some cases, the couple may disagree about whether to get divorced at all.
 However, a judge will not require a couple to stay married if one of the parties does not want to be in the marriage.
-With all states now having some form of “no-fault” divorce, eventually anyone who wants a divorce can get one, though one party can make the process much longer and more arduous if they are not willing to come to the table in good faith.
+With all states now having some form of “no-fault” divorce, eventually anyone who wants a divorce can get one.
+One party can make the process much longer and more arduous if they are not willing to come to the table in good faith.
 Generally, no-fault divorces are premised on a fundamental disagreement or incompatibility between the parties.
-When a couple that disagrees on whether or not to stay married, that can be an example of such a fundamental disagreement.
+When a couple disagrees on whether or not to stay married, that can be an example of such a fundamental disagreement.

 Differences Between Contested and Uncontested Divorce